 Offsets must be two-byte aligned and must be in ascending order, with LOCA[n] <= LOCA[n+1].
 By definition, glyph index zero points to the "missing character", which is the glyph that appears if a character is not found in the font.
 The missing character is commonly represented by a blank box or a space.
 If the font does not contain an outline for the missing character glyph, then the first and second offsets should have the same value.
 This also applies to any other glyphs without an outline, such as the space character: if a glyph has no outline, then LOCA[n] = LOCA[n+1].

+Offsets shall be in ascending order, with LOCA[n] <= LOCA[n+1].
+By definition, glyph index zero points to the "missing character", which is the glyph that appears if a character is not found in the font.
+The missing character is commonly represented by a blank box or a space.
+If the font does not contain an outline for the missing character glyph, then the first and second offsets shall have the same value.
+This also applies to any other glyphs without an outline, such as the space character: if a glyph has no outline, then LOCA[n] = LOCA[n+1].

 Page 599 (numbered 579)